-The Pennsylvania Substance Use Navigation (PA-SUN) Program is a new statewide initiative to enhance treatment options for patients with opioid use disorder (OUD) by increasing access to medication-assisted treatment (MAT) using Food and Drug Administration-approved medication for the treatment of OUD in Emergency Departments (EDs).
+The Pennsylvania Substance Use Navigation (PA-SUN) Program began as a statewide pilot designed to enhance treatment options for patients with opioid use disorder (OUD) by increasing access to medication-assisted treatment (MAT) using Food and Drug Administration-approved medication for the treatment of OUD in Emergency Departments (EDs).

-PA-SUN aims to reduce opioid overdose deaths by:
+PA-SUN aimed to reduce opioid overdose deaths by: